circular-protocol/circular-php/README.md

 # Circular PHP Class

-The `Circular` class is a PHP implementation for interacting with the Circular Labs blockchain.
+The `CircularProtocolAPI` class is a PHP implementation for interacting with the Circular Labs blockchain.
 It provides methods for performing various operations such as fetching wallet information, registering a wallet, fetching asset information, and sending transactions.

 ## Dependencies